Top 19 Health Benefits of Chlorella

 Luckily for you, Herb Affair sells an organic, cracked-cell wall chlorella grown in ozonated, filtered, fresh water ponds.

-It is also regularly tested for radiation so you receive the healthiest, purest supplement possible.
+It is also regularly tested for radiation so you receive the healthiest, purest chlorella supplement possible.

-Add it to water, smoothies, or make your own capsules to start enjoying the health benefits today!
+Add it to water, smoothies, or make your own capsules and start enjoying the health benefits of chlorella today!

-If you are also looking for a way to get your Spirulina along with the chlorella, you may want to check out these Chlorella Spirulina 50/50 Tablets.
+If you are also looking for a way to get your Spirulina along with the chlorella, you may want to check out our Chlorella Spirulina Tablets.
 They are the easiest way to get both your chlorella and spirulina fix everyday!